Gary McCarthy Interview Comment Questions Below

 - I hope this doesn’t sound shallow, but I’m revisiting THE DERBY MAN SERIES that I wrote many years ago for Doubleday and Bantam Books.
 It’s fun to look back on something you created thirty years ago and fondly remember how much it was enjoyed and how successful the series was in many languages and countries.
-Larry Martin and Mike Bray of Wolfpack Publishing are reprinting the entire eleven-book series which has been out of print for quite a few years and I’m both excited and grateful
+Mike Bray of Wolfpack Publishing is reprinting the entire eleven-book series which has been out of print for quite a few years and I’m both excited and grateful

 - What's next for you as a writer?

 - I have a few historical novels in mind and I might do another HORSEMEN or DERBY MAN, if the mood strikes me.
 These novels were fun to write and I loved and still miss the characters.